Chandrayaan-3: What has India's Moon rover Pragyaan been up to since landing?

 Hours later, the Pragyaan rover - Pragyaan is the Sanskrit word for wisdom - exited the lander and took its first steps on the Moon.

-The Indian space agency has been providing regular updates on the rover's findings, the distance it is covering and how it is negotiating the obstacles in its path.
+The Indian space agency has been providing regular updates on the rover's findings, the photos its taking, distance it is covering and how it is negotiating the obstacles in its path.

 Here's a look at the highlights from the first week of the rover's Moonwalk: